Moneshsoni/Moneshsoni/README.md

  Hi there 👋

 I'm Monesh soni.
-I'm an undergraduate IT student from India.
+I'm an undergraduate IT student from Indore India.

 -🔭 I’m currently working on 🐍 Python, Django